MasegoLeRoux/C_Odyssey0/README.md

 📅 **Project Schedule:** Expect a new C++ project upload every three days.
 With a consistent cadence of uploads, there's always something fresh and exciting to discover.

+## Overview
+<h1 align="center">Project_1_Account Information System</h1>

+This C++ program is a simple account information system that allows you to manage account records.
+You can perform various operations such as adding, displaying, searching, updating, and deleting records.
+All account data is stored in a binary file named "record.bank."

 ## For Recruiters

 Dear recruiters, thank you for taking the time to explore this repository.
 As you navigate through the projects, you'll gain insights into my proficiency in C++ programming, algorithmic thinking, and software design.
 Each project showcases a different aspect of my skills, and I invite you to assess how I approach problems and build solutions.